mikesabat/podstars/README.md

  Add Podcast name to added Episodes Check
  Change Star_id and podcast_id from Star - Episode list/show page.
 Check - gone

-  Add Date to podcast list ?????
-Zach
- Size podcast image. - Check.
+ Add Date to podcast list -- "date" is a reserved word in rails check Size podcast image. - Check.
 Hacked in view.
 Zach?
  Add podcast image icon to /podcasts list check Removed Description from podcasts/index list.
 Check highlight "Creat Star" link.
 Add a </br> there. wait on highlight color.
  Display star last name with a capital letter.
-Check

- On star/show - don't show podcasts or th's if there are no episodes.
- Change "date" on Episode
+Check On star/show - don't show podcasts or th's if there are no episodes. check Change "date" on Episode check
- Podcast image links to /podcast
- Added Jason Lemkin Podcasts change:to Displayed JL Podcasts Change star link to Wikipedia.
- Larger Episode description in the potential list.
+ Added Jason Lemkin Podcasts change:to Displayed JL Podcasts Check Change star link to Wikipedia. - No, we'll do Wikipedia or angellist links manually.
+Check Larger Episode description in the potential list.
 Limited (500 chars) description in the actual list.
+Check Podcast image links to /podcast check
- Clean up all of the puts in controllers.
+ Clean up all of the puts in controllers. check
- Add ++++++++ CONTROLLER#ACTION to puts in controllers.
+ Add ++++++++ CONTROLLER#ACTION to puts in controllers. check

  pull all of episodes, not just the first 10.